notes for authors

 1. Scientific scope

 Synchrotron radiation research is rapidly expanding with many new sources of radiation being created globally.
 Synchrotron radiation plays a leading role in pure science and in emerging technologies.
-The Journal of Synchrotron Radiation has been open access since 2022 and provides comprehensive coverage of the entire field of synchrotron radiation and free-electron laser research including instrumentation, theory, computing and scientific applications in areas such as biology, nanoscience and materials science.
+Journal of Synchrotron Radiation has been open access since 2022 and provides comprehensive coverage of the entire field of synchrotron radiation and free-electron laser research including instrumentation, theory, computing and scientific applications in areas such as biology, nanoscience and materials science.
 Rapid publication ensures an up-to-date information resource for scientists and engineers in the field.

 2. Categories of contributions